The Ultimate Guide to Matosinhos Surf

 Where is Matosinhos?

-For all intents and purposes, you can look at Matosinhos as an extension of Porto.
+You can look at Matosinhos as an extension of Porto.
 It lies on the northwest side of the town, some 20 minutes’ by car from the famous Ribeira neighborhood on the Douro River (the part of Porto you see in all the travel brochures!).

 The big Porto Leixões cruise terminal marks the top end of the bay, giving way to a marina that’s also the reason fro the extending breakwater that’s set to play havoc with the surf in Matosinhos.
 To the south is the area of Foz do Douro, which has loads of rock-speckled beaches that are top for sunset beers.